Laws for bicyclists and motorists in the presence of bicycles: rules of the road, Chapter 4, pp. 108-112, Registry of Motor Vehicles

 Explains when and how you can bring your bike on the subway, commuter rail or bus

-Bicycle transportation, Mass.
+Bicycle and pedestrian transportation, Mass.
 Dept. of Transportation information on plans and initiatives supporting bicycle transportation.

 Electric bikes, MassBike